micmejia/bible-dump/NKJV/Leviticus/Lev 26.md

 Your threshing shall last till the time of vintage, and the vintage shall last till the time of sowing; you shall eat your bread to the full, and dwell in your land safely.

 ###### 6
-I will give peace in the land, and you shall lie down, and none will make _you_ afraid; I will rid the land of evil[^b] beasts, and the sword will not go through your land.
+I will give peace in the land, and you shall lie down, and none will make _you_ afraid; I will rid the land of evil beasts, and the sword will not go through your land.

 ###### 7
 You will chase your enemies, and they shall fall by the sword before you.